AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 **Prerequisites**

-* Download or ask your digital marketing team for the Web SDK library file called at.js 2.*x*
+* Download or ask your digital marketing team for the Web SDK library file: `at.js 2.*x*`

 *Readings*